Chinese passport: Non-passport travel documents

-Self-Service Immigration System (e-Channel)
+Automatic immigration clearance (e-Channel)

-Holders of Chinese biometric Passports are eligible to use the Self-Service Immigration System, or e-Channel.
-E-Channel are located throughout numerous international airports in mainland China (including these top 10 busiest international gateways: Beijing Capital International Airport, Shanghai Pudong International Airport, Shanghai Hongqiao International Airport, Guangzhou Baiyun International Airport and Chengdu Tianfu International Airport) as well as land border crossing checkpoints in Shenzhen and Zhuhai. e-Channel was first introduced for self-entry, i.e. for Chinese biometric passport holders return to China from Outside destinations.
-In order to use the e-Channel, they must hold biometric passports with their fingerprint data pre-recorded on the biometric chip.
-If their biometric passports do not contain fingerprint data, they must first register with China Immigration Inspection (CII) at land border checkpoints or international airports to be eligible.
+Holders of Chinese biometric passports may use automatic immigration clearance, known as e-Channel.
+These lanes are available at major international airports in mainland China, including Beijing Capital, Shanghai Pudong, Shanghai Hongqiao, Guangzhou Baiyun and Chengdu Tianfu, as well as at land border crossings in Shenzhen and Zhuhai.

+E-Channel was originally introduced for returning Chinese citizens.
+Eligibility requires a biometric passport with fingerprint data stored on the chip.
+Travelers whose passports lack fingerprint data must first register with National Immigration Administration at an international airport or land border checkpoint.

 Starting from August 19, 2016, passengers are able to use the e-Gates in terminal 2 of Beijing Capital International Airport to complete exit procedures from China as well.
 Starting from Dec 1, 2017, Shanghai international airports including PVG and SHA both have e-Channel for exit.